 More flexible connectivity (binding posts)

-Much lower cost to build ($50 vs $330)
+Much lower cost to build ($50 vs $330 in 2017)

 Much less time and effort to build

-IV Swinger 2 also has a variant that works with PV cells.
-See Section 9 on page 61.
+IV Swinger 2 also has a variant that works with high-power PV cells.
+That version is now deprecated, but using different component values with the “module” version works well for most smaller PV cells.
+Please refer to the document “IV Swinger 2: Hardware Scaling.”

 Visual Tour of the Hardware